pmuens/awesome-serverless/README.md

 - [Building serverless web applications](https://www.slideshare.net/AmazonWebServices/building-serverless-web-applications) - Slide deck form the talk about serverless web applications.
 - [Serverless?
 Not so Faas!](https://www.youtube.com/watch?v=e59pTjaVPCs) - Talk about the histrory of FaaS and cloud native architectures built with serverless tools.
 - [Decentralizing the internet with serverless](https://pusher.com/sessions/meetup/js-monthly-london/decentralizing-the-internet-with-serverless-single-page-javascript-apps) - Talk about decentralizing the internet with serverless single page JavaScript apps.
+- [The serverless revolution for everyone](http://thewebivore.com/serverless-revolution-for-everyone/) - Slide deck about the talk on the revolution of serverless architectures.

 ## Amazon AWS resources